 Handles are used to pull and push the doors and windows.

 The pad lock are used to secure the door in temporary and common tasks.

 A horizontal member of brick, stone, concrete or wood is provided to offer support for the vertical members of the window.

 For proper functioning of the window sills:

-- Proper and appropriate finish should be given to the top surface of the window sill.
+- A proper and appropriate finish should be given to the top surface of the window sill.

-- To avoid the ingress of moisture inside the structure, a damp proof course should be given under the windows.
+- To avoid the ingress of moisture inside the structure, a damp proofing course should be provided under the windows.